Flowers Safe for Dogs: The Complete UK Guide

 Roses

 SAFEAll varieties are non-toxic to dogs.
-Do consider the thorns, trim stems short if your dog likes to chew.
-A reliable, premium choice for dog-safe gifting all year round.
+Consider the thorns, trim stems short if your dog likes to chew.
+A premium choice for dog safe gifting all year round.

 Sunflowers